CS222-UIUC/team-07-project-smartride/README.md

 18. `git fetch -p` will delete all remotely deleted, but locally visible via `git branch -r` branches.
 Your local branch should still be manually deleted by `git branch -D [local_branch]`.

-### CI/CD Workflows
+### CI/CD Workflows And Dependency Management

 1. You can find all CI workflows in `.github/workflows`.

 2. All CI tests **MUST** be passed before merging any branch to `main`.

-3. `dependabot.yml` automates weekly dependency updates for the backend (`pip`), frontend (`npm`), and GitHub Actions workflows.

-4. The following workflows are auto triggered for every pull request and for every push to `main` branch.
+3. The following workflows are auto triggered for every pull request and for every push to `main` branch.

-5. `eslint.yml` automatically runs `ESLint` on frontend code uploading results in SARIF format for GitHub's code scanning.
+4. `eslint.yml` automatically runs `ESLint` on frontend code uploading results in SARIF format for GitHub's code scanning.
 It is also triggered every Saturday.

-6. `format-check.yml` checks code formatting on both backend (with `ruff`) and frontend (with `prettier`).
+5. `format-check.yml` checks code formatting on both backend (with `ruff`) and frontend (with `prettier`).

-7. `frontend-test.yml` runs frontend unit tests with `Vitest`.
+6. `frontend-test.yml` runs frontend unit tests with `Vitest`.

-8. `py-type-check.yml` runs `ruff` for linting and `mypy` for type checking on the backend Python code.
+7. `py-type-check.yml` runs `ruff` for linting and `mypy` for type checking on the backend Python code.

-9. We do not have any CD procedure yet.
+8. We do not have any CD procedure yet.

+9. Our project uses Dependabot to automate weekly dependency updates for the backend (`pip`), frontend (`npm`), and GitHub Actions workflows.
+The Dependabot configuration is located in `.github/dependabot.yml`.

 ## External Resources and License Notices